Bali has much to offer to first-time or veteran visitors:

 Special Balispirit Rates:

-Half-day $100/Full-day $150 (same rate applies for 1 – 4 people—group rates please inquire via email)
+Half-day $120/Full-day $175 (same rate applies for 1 – 4 people—group rates please inquire via email)

-Includes air conditioned van and driver, guide, mineral water and snacks,
+Includes air conditioned van and driver, guide, mineral water and snacks, temple clothing.

 Does not include: entrance fees or donations, tips, meals.

 We have been working with various American universities since 1985 in setting up study programs for their students..
 ISTA (International School Theatre Association) regularly holds workshops on the theatre arts.
 Not only academics but students of life have seen Bali through our eyes.